 Heat the olive oil in a heavy, large skillet over medium heat.
-Add the sausage and water, cover, and cook until the sausage begins to brown on the bottom, about 15 minutes.
+Add the sausage and almost all of the water, cover, and cook until the sausage begins to brown on the bottom, about 15 minutes.

-Uncover and keep cooking until the water evaporates and the sausage is well browned on the outside and cooked through on the inside, 5 to 10 minutes.
+Uncover and keep cooking until the water evaporates and the sausage is well browned and cooked through, 5 to 10 minutes.
 (The sausage will brown quickly once the water evaporates.
-You can nudge the sausage a little here and there to be certain it doesn’t stick to the skillet.)
+You can nudge the sausage a little here and there during cooking to be certain it doesn’t stick to the skillet.)

-- 4. Toss the olive oil, garlic, and red pepper flakes in a large skillet and heat over medium heat just until fragrant, 1 to 2 minutes.
-Add the broccoli rabe or Broccolini, a generous pinch salt, and the water, then cover, and cook, turning the broccoli rabe or Broccolini as it begins to wilt, until it’s tender but still bright green, about 5 minutes.
+In a large skillet over medium heat, warm the extra-virgin olive oil.
+Add the garlic and red pepper flakes and cook just until fragrant, 1 to 2 minutes.
+Add the broccoli rabe or broccolini, a generous pinch salt, and the water, cover, and cook, turning the broccoli rabe or broccolini as it begins to wilt, until it’s tender but still bright green, about 5 minutes.